harsha614261/api/README.md

-Sample methods in API using Flask
+Sample methods in API using Flask(POST,GET,PUT,DELETE)